khristinazayats-afk/magicwork_v2/WHITEPAPER.md

 ### 🏗️ Content Pipeline
 We have established a cost-effective, manual content CMS using Google Spreadsheets integrated via Apps Script.
 This allows for seamless management of assets from Pixabay, Canva, and Google Gemini.
-*   **CDN:** Assets are served through `https://cdn.magiwork.app`.
+*   **CDN:** Assets are served through `https://cdn.magicwork.app`.

 ---

 ## 4. Recent Accomplishments & Readiness

 ### ✅ Branding Alignment
-Successfully completed a global migration from "MagicWork" to **"Magiwork"** across the entire ecosystem, including bundle IDs, deep link schemes (`magiwork://`), and AWS resource references.
+Successfully completed a global migration from "MagicWork" to **"MagicWork"** across the entire ecosystem, including bundle IDs, deep link schemes (`magicwork://`), and AWS resource references.

 ### ✅ Database & API Restoration
 Resolved critical schema mismatches.
 The `content_assets` table is now fully aligned with the production API, enabling real-time content delivery for all meditation spaces.